About me

 View of San Donostia-San Sebastián from Monte Igueldo View of Donostia-San Sebastián from Monte Igueldo.

-I am a particle physicist currently working at the Donostia International Physics Center (DIPC) as “La Caixa” Junior Leader.
+I am a particle physicist currently working at the Donostia International Physics Center (DIPC) as Ikerbasque Research Fellow and “La Caixa” Junior Leader.

 I am a member of the NEXT collaboration, whose goal is to detect a rare kind of radioactive decay called neutrinoless double beta decay, which has never been observed before.
 The observation of such a process would prove that neutrinos are Majorana particles.
 This, in turn, would provide an experimental evidence for some theories which are able to explain why the universe is predominantly made of matter and not of antimatter.